pwang30/Code_of_bilevel_DSO_VPPs/README.md

 # Analyzing the role of DSO in electricity trading of VPPs

 This code solves a **Stackelberg game via a bilevel optimization model**.
-Two approaches to solving this problem are included:

 The main elements of this work include:
 - [Stackelberg game](https://en.wikipedia.org/wiki/Stackelberg_competition)